 Dr. Olga Jarrett, Program Evaluator (PhD in Early Childhood Education, 1980, Georgia State University).
 Dr. Jarrett, a Professor Emerita of Science Education in the Early Childhood and Elementary Education Department at Georgia State University, has evaluated three NSF REU grants, including the PI’s previous REU.
 She has lived abroad for 14 years in Germany, Barbados, and Belize.
 Recent publications focus on service learning, inquiry and playfulness in science, the importance of school recess, and appropriate ways of teaching earth science concepts.

-Christine Munisteri, REU Program Assistant Coordinator.
+Christine Munisteri, NSF REU Senior Research Coordinator.
 Christine graduated from Skidmore College in May, 2016 with a B.S. in Environmental Studies.
-In the summer of 2014 she participated in the CSAW REU at Georgia State University, where she used citizen science to better understand the barriers preventing community members from utilizing urban greenspaces.
-She presented the research at AAG (Chicago) and the NYS GIS Conference (Albany, NY) in 2015.
+In the summer of 2014, she participated in the CSAW REU at Georgia State University, where she used citizen science to better understand the barriers preventing community members from utilizing urban greenspaces.
 Christine spent the fall of her junior year studying Tropical Island Biodiversity and Conservation in Bocas del Toro, Panama with the School for Field Studies.
 In the summer of 2015, Christine was an Education Assistant for Dr. Hawthorne’s Urban Atlanta Geospatial STEM Academy.
-For her senior capstone, Christine studied the transport of crude oil by rail (CBR) in Saratoga County, specifically the policies surrounding CBR; the environmental threats presented by CBR; and public perceptions of the associated risk.
 While at Skidmore, Christine worked in the school’s GIS lab and at a local elementary school through the American Reads program.
 She also played on the college’s softball team and was a member of the orchestra.
-She is one of the Program Assistant Coordinators for the Belize REU and a founding member of Open Reef Mapping Society.
+She is a Senior Research Coordinator for the Belize REU and a founding member of Open Reef.

-Nicholas Altizer, REU Program Assistant Coordinator.
-Nick is a recent graduate from the University of Central Florida with a Bachelor of Arts in Anthropology.
+Nicholas Altizer, NSF REU Program Assistant Coordinator.
+Nick is a current graduate student in the UCF Department of Sociology and a 2016 graduate from the University of Central Florida with a Bachelor of Arts in Anthropology.
 During his time at UCF Nick worked on several faculty led projects as well as volunteered at the UCF Archaeology Lab.
 Nick also held the position of President of Hominids Anonymous, the undergraduate anthropology club on campus, during his senior year and worked to provide a variety of opportunities for students.
 In the spring of 2015 Nick was invited to join an archaeological field crew excavating abroad.
 He spent 6 weeks in Belize working under Drs.
 Arlen and Diane Chase as an Archaeological Field Assistant at the ancient Maya site Caracol.
 In the summer of the same year Nick spent 4 weeks in coastal Peru working at the archaeological site El Campanario.
-Nick enjoys traveling, outdoor activities, photography, and videography.
-He plans to pursue a master’s degree with a focus on GIS beginning in Spring 2017.
+Nick enjoys traveling, outdoor activities, photography, and videography. in 2017, Nick will be with us for a portion of the time to provide technical assistance (he will be in Belize for the summer doing thesis fieldwork with Open Reef).